demul/extrinsic2pyramid/README.md

 ## Demo
 ### demo1.py
-In fact, demo1.py is all about this module.
+In fact, just 11-lines of demo1.py is all about the usage of this module.